-This handbook and our training sessions will give you an understanding of the role and some tips on how to get going as a Course Rep. We have a wonderful team, which includes our Faculty Course Rep Support staff, our Academic Representation Coordinator and the other Student Officers, who will be on hand to help you throughout the year.
+This handbook and our training sessions will give you an understanding of the role and some tips on how to get going as a Course Rep. We have a wonderful team, which includes our Faculty Liaison Coordinator, four Faculty Organizers and the other Student Officers, who will be on hand to help you throughout the year.